laserlance/node-talib-wrapper-wrapper/README.md

 # node-talib-wrapper-wrapper
-A wrapper for the TA-LIB wrapper for NodeJS, here: [Nodejs TA-LIB](https://github.com/oransel/node-talib). **You must have that module in order to use this one.** This code allows one to do method cascading so that one can pick and choose all, or any, TA-LIB method to perform.
+A wrapper for the TA-LIB wrapper for NodeJS, here: [Nodejs TA-LIB](https://github.com/oransel/node-talib). **You must have that module in order to use this one.** This code allows one to do method cascading so that one can pick and choose all, or any, TA-LIB methods to perform.

 ## Example Usage:
 1. Include this file.
 This example assumes the file lives in the same directory as your application